efoster9/interactive-web/unit-4-intro-to-apis/U4LA1.2/U4LA1.2.md

 In the lesson walkthrough, students will get a chance to see how data transfers from an API all the way to the UI.
 The extensions will consist of more ways to enhance the site offering more opportunities to practice making requests and navigating JSON data.

 ### Lesson Walkthrough: From API to UI (~25 min)

-> TEACHER NOTE: This is a great lesson walkthrough to have students try in pairs, on their own, first.
-There's plenty of hints and answers throughout.
-Then, before the activities, you can review the answers with students that need it, or offer the exemplar solutions.

 **Accessing the Random Endpoint**